 Flexible IT support

-Avoid getting tied in to a long IT support contract that could leave you paying lots of money each month for a poor service.
-Look for IT support companies offering flexible contracts (why not even as low as 30 days?) and watch the reaction from potential suitors when you propose this as an option.
+Avoid getting tied into a long IT support contract that could leave you paying over the odds for poor service.
+Look for IT support companies offering flexible contracts (rolling 30 day contracts are common these days).

 If you do decide to lease equipment, ensure there’s a clear distinction between the leasing contract and support contracts.
 Just because you lease PCs, laptops and printers for five years doesn't mean you should be stuck with the same IT support people for that period!